whal-e3/satellite-signal-mod-classifier/README.md

-# Satellite AMC (Automatic Modulation Classifier) Identifier
+# Satellite AMC (Automatic Modulation Classifier) using VLM models

 The repo contains attempts on creating VLM model that does Satellite AMC.
 The attempts includes both vanilla use and fine-tuning on various VLM AI models.